Meet Dr. Tim Silvestri

 Yet, the day arrived when I came face to face with a stark reality: that despite all of my hard work, my best life hadn't materialized.
 It turns out that this is a common experience for people of all ages.
 We face a fork in the road where we either accept an "ok" life or we make some drastic changes and commit to our best life.
 There I was, age 45 facing an existential dilemma: Should I continue to coast along or should I use all of the wisdom, skill, insight, and character that I obtained to rock a second life...my best life?
 I chose the latter.

 Fast forward 10 years later.
-I am now a Spartan Champion in the 50+ age group and highly ranked on an international level, an ultra-endurance athlete who at 55 did back-to-back ultras in one week, happily in a romantic relationship with a person who is healthy and who brings both peace and intimacy into my life, a doting father, and a CEO of a company whose mantra is “impact is our profit.”
+I am now a Spartan Champion in the 50+ age group and highly ranked on an international level, an ultra-endurance athlete who at 56 did back-to-back ultras in one week, a network of high-quality and deeply enduring friendships, a dad who successfully launched two awesome daughters, and a CEO of a company whose mantra is “impact is our profit.”
 It doesn’t matter what age you wake up to the realization that success is the direct result of an effective process, but it’s clear that if you want to achieve your greatest aspirations then that moment must come.
+It's as true for a first-year college student as it is for a 70 year-old.

-To succeed at the highest level, it turns out, is to face this dilemma.
-And if you're like me and you turn away from "ok" and head straight into your best life, then it takes a lot of knowledge, skills, systems, and know-how to your best life and truly thrive.
+To succeed at the highest level means facing this dilemma.
+Do you coast, commit to hard work, or do you do what's required to advance to the status of a maestro.
+If you choose to move towards your best life, then it takes a lot of knowledge, skills, systems, and know-how to your best life and truly thrive.
 If you have a serious goal then you must take it seriously.
 I did.
 I read...a lot!
 I consulted with many people.
 It was clear to me, however, that the world is filled with lots of great information, but there wasn't a detailed, stepwise process to truly transform someone.
 I had to create it.
 Thriving doesn't magically materialize from hard work.
 My mission is to share the stepwise, multidimensional processes that I've developed with you.

 My work with people entails building not just their mind, but their body as well.
 It makes little sense to become emotionally centered, but incapable of being physically functional nor does it make sense to become a stronger quitter.
-Your second life…your best life starts today.
-That’s what I’m fully committed and deeply passionate about helping people achieve.
-There’s a lot of problems that exist in this world and my mission is to enable people to thrive at a level that they can impact our world in positive ways.
-Reach out and I will help you achieve that.
+There's a lot of problems in the world.
+The world needs you at your best.
+Get going on that!
+Learn.
+Apply that knowledge.
+Build wisdom.
+Find inner peace.
+And have a positive impact on this world.